Manufacturing, Agribusiness and Logistics Division

-- Coordinate with the Windham School District to certify OJT programs, create short courses, apprenticeships, and vocational courses.
+- Coordinate with the Windham School District and post-secondary entities to certify OJT programs, create short courses, apprenticeships, and vocational courses.

 - Collaborate with the TDCJ Correctional Institutions Division, Rehabilitation Programs Division, Reentry and Integration Division, Parole Division, and the Windham School District to provide incarcerated inmates with post-release employment readiness to increase their reentry success.

 - Participate in Reentry and Integration Division sponsored job fairs and hiring events.